timflutre/QLife2025/README.md

 3. click on `Render`

+By default, the computations are cached.
+If you want to re-run all chunks, put `cache` at `false` in the YAML header.

-It is also possible to execute it in a terminal with this command-line:
+It is also possible to run the whole file in a terminal with this command-line:
 ```
 quarto render genpred.qmd --to html
 ```

-Simulations:

-* 1st: show bias of GEBV when there is selection (train on 10 generations and predict the 11th, no LD, with vs without selection)

-* 2nd: influence of recombination (limited and heterogeneous recomb)

-# GWAS for quanti. traits
+# GWAS for quantitative traits

 Same but with the file `gwas.qmd`.